apjanke/so-you-wanna-code/docs/index.md

   * At least 8 GB RAM and 512 GB solid state disk
   * Most students will prefer a laptop to a desktop
   * Mac is recommended
-  * Windows is fine too; you'll just have to do a bit more work on it.
+  * Windows is fine too; you'll just have to do a bit more administrative work on it.
   * Linux is not recommended
     * (as your main OS, that is; you'll be on your own for supporting it)